STANDING ORDERS OF THE DOWNHILL ONLY CLUB

 4. Management of the Club

 At present there are four standing sub-committees, namely DHOracing, Alpine, Clubroom and Communication & Marketing.
 The Committee may create other sub-committees (ad hoc sub-committees) for specific purposes.
-These sub-committees shall be led by a member of the Committee and shall have a defined purpose and a specified time by which they should report back to the main Committee
+These ad hoc sub-committees shall be led by a member of the Club appointed by the Committee (who may or may not be a member of the Committee) and shall have a defined purpose and a specified time by which they should report back to the main Committee.

 Racing & Training (known as DHOracing)